The-Third-Team/React-FinancialApp-BackEnd/README.md

-If you need to clean up your db existing data, you can run the following commands sequelize db:seed:undo:all
+If you need to clean up your db existing data especially after multitime running seed process, you can run the following commands sequelize db:seed:undo:all

 Additionally, you can add the following command to clean up from PSQL and reset the ID to 1